-One such positive outcome was that Employment and Social Development Canada (ESDC), the ministry responsible for administering the SAWP in Canada, announced that it would be dropping the requirement for Canadian employers to advertise for two weeks before workers can be transferred between farms.
-Employers will still have to apply for a Labour Market Impact Assessment (LMIA), but the requirement to advertise for two weeks has been removed.
-CHC is pleased with this change and has asked the government to go even further and drop the requirement to advertise a position when a worker needs to be replaced completely (for example, in the case of grave illness, or family emergency).
+One such positive outcome was that Employment and Social Development Canada (ESDC), the ministry responsible for administering the SAWP in Canada, announced that it is considering dropping the requirement to advertise a position for two weeks before workers can be transferred between farms.
+Employers would still have to apply for a Labour Market Impact Assessment (LMIA).
+CHC has asked the government to go even further and drop the requirement to advertise a position when a worker needs to be replaced completely (for example, in the case of grave illness, or family emergency).
 The government is now considering this request.

 Gender equity and worker protection

 ESDC remains focused on worker protection and gender equity, in both the SAWP as well as the Temporary Foreign Worker program (agricultural stream).

 Because various sectors seem to attract a predominance of one gender over another, CHC encouraged the government to consider employment equity between genders at a country level, rather than at an industry or sector level.
 If, for example, we look at all workers from Barbados who are employed in a Canadian job, it is possible that we will find that both genders are much more equally employed than they would be if we were to look at just one specific industry, such as farming, which tends to hire more men, versus hospitality and homecare, which tends to attract more women.